gilmoreorless/css-background-parser/README.md

 CSS Background Parser
 =====================

-Parse CSS background properties to get a list of individual backgrounds.
+Parse an element’s CSS background properties to get a list of individual backgrounds.

-_This library is still a work in progress and is probably not very useful yet._
+_This library is still a work in progress and is probably not very useful yet.
+It’s pre-1.0 and has no tests yet._

 * Methods
     * [parseElementStyle()][parseElementStyle]